GhostCrab/webgpu/docs/01_compute_refactor.md

   2. For each particle in the bin, check against all particles in 9 neighboring bins (3x3 grid)
   3. Apply position correction based on overlap and mass ratio
 - **Issues**:
-  - ✅ **Synchronization**: Line 72 writes are SAFE - checkerboard pattern + bin sizing prevent race conditions (see Critical Issues #1)
+  - ✅ **Synchronization**: Line 72 writes to other particles are SAFE - checkerboard pattern + bin sizing prevent most race conditions (see Critical Issue #1)
-  - ⚠️ **Collision Limit**: Hard-coded 1000 collision test limit per particle (line 51) - safety mechanism but may cause physics artifacts
+  - ⚠️ **Collision Limit**: Hard-coded 1000 collision test limit per particle - safety mechanism but may cause physics artifacts in dense scenarios
   - 🔵 **Checkerboard Overhead**: Requires 4 separate passes - this is the necessary cost for parallel collision safety
-  - 🟡 **Mass Calculation**: Uses radius as mass proxy (lines 65-66) - physically inaccurate but has no effect since all particles are same size
+  - ✅ **Mass Calculation**: Now uses `radius * radius` for area-based mass (fixed)
 - **Quality**: ✅ Well-designed parallel collision algorithm with correct synchronization

 #### 6. **collideIncrement.wgsl** (16 lines)